liuzhizhou/liuzhizhou.github.io/content/post/codes/cpp_L3.md

 This is faster than the above two.

 The condition should be an expression (we would explain the meaning of expression later) which can be converted to bool.
-For example, an integer or float is true when it is not zero. <font color=#FF0000> Pointers are also frequently used condition.</font> (This would be explained in the future)
+For example, an integer or float is true when it is not zero. </font color=#FF0000> Pointers are also frequently used condition.</font> (This would be explained in the future)

 ## `for/ while` Loop